Ramsar Sites in India: Map, State-wise List & Key Facts 2026

 4. Udhwa Lake (Jharkhand)

-With these additions, both Sikkim and Jharkhand received their first Ramsar site designations, while the total number of Ramsar sites in Tamil Nadu rose to 20 — the highest in the country, well ahead of second-placed Uttar Pradesh, which has 10 sites.
+With these additions in February 2025, both Sikkim and Jharkhand received their first Ramsar site designations, while the total number of Ramsar sites in Tamil Nadu rose to 20 — the highest in the country, well ahead of second-placed Uttar Pradesh, which has 11 sites.

 Ramsar Convention